aws-samples/serverless-data-analytics/Lab4/README.md

 10. Enter the following **Parameters** for **Redshift Database Configuration**.
     1. Type a name (e.g. dbadmin) for **MasterUserName**.
     2. Type a password for **MasterUserPassword**.
-Make sure this password has at least 1 upper case letter.
+Make sure this password has at least 1 uppercase letter, 1 lowercase letter, and 1 number.
     3. Type the a name (e.g. taxidb) for **DatabaseName**.
     4. Type the IP address of your local machine for **ClientIP**.